anu-sha/Game-api/README.md

 `urlsafe_game_key`.

 The player gets a point only when the game is won irrespective of the number of moves used to win the game.
 When the game ends, the winner if any is added to the Score model.
+If none of the player's win, the game is a draw and none of the players get a point.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.